macports/macports-infrastructure/buildbot/README.md

 #### 4. Start the two buildslaves

 These commands start the new build slaves.
-They should connect to the master successfully and be visible in the webinterface.
+They should connect to the master successfully and be visible in the web interface.

     sudo -H -u buildbot buildslave start /opt/mp-buildbot/slave-base sudo -H buildslave start /opt/mp-buildbot/slave-ports